You can design and print labels for items in your tenant through the BarTender integration.

-- In the left-side panel under Template Object Data Sources, click and drag the element(s) you want to populate with Benchling data into the Data Entry Form area on the right side.
+- In the left-side panel of Data Sources, click and drag the element(s) you want to populate with Benchling data into the Data Entry Form area.

-- Double-click anywhere in the Data Entry Form window to open another modal.
+- Double-click on the new Text Input Box that was created to open another modal.

-- Repeat steps 1-5 for each element populated with Benchling data.
+Repeat steps 1-5 for each element to be populated with Benchling data.

 Using the same Benchling keyword multiple times in one template

 You may need to display the same Benchling keyword multiple times in the same template.
 For example, you might need a container barcode as both a QR code and as text on the same label.